SimoneAvesani/Stardust_rCASC/README.md

 ```
 In “Results/filtered_expression_matrix/9/filtered_expression_matrix_clustering.output.txt” file, you will find the assigned cluster identity of each spot, and in “Results/filtered_expression_matrix/9/filtered_expression_matrix_scoreSum.txt” file its stability score for the configuration used (spaceWeight=0.75).

-The coefficient of variation value can be computed from the "filtered_expression_matrix_scoreSum.txt” file as following.
+The coefficient of variation value can be computed from the "filtered_expression_matrix_scoreSum.txt” file as follows.

 ```R
 # R code